Getting Omnichannel Right in Banking

 - Microservices: As a third enabler, banks should use the concept of microservices to break down their monolithic processes into smaller components that enable their technology stacks to evolve more rapidly.
 Adoption will allow banks to develop API and microservices-based application architectures that easily integrate with legacy backend systems and emerging Fintech solutions, putting banks in a better position to compete.

-- Home Retail Industry: For example, WWT helped transform a large home retailer’s in-store experience in two ways.
+For example, we helped transform a large home retailer’s in-store experience in two ways.
 First, we used an infrastructure upgrade opportunity to design a smart app for store associates that incorporated features like way finding and store traffic analysis—making it easier for customers to navigate the store.
 Simultaneously, we redesigned their customer app to enable an elegant curbside pickup experience that reduced customer wait times by interfacing with APIs and SDKs from vendors like Phunware, Service Now and AppDynamics.

 Similarly, banks should consider ways to untether their service reps from traditional branch counters so they can address customer needs without being tied to a physical location.